-At PGS:
+At Pudsey Grammar School:

 - We ask parents/carers to develop resilience within their child so that they could avoid being absent from school for frequent 'single days' - We understand that some medical appointments will need to take place during school hours.
-However, we ask parents/carers, where possible, to try and obtain orthodontist or GP appointments during out of school hours. - We ask that parents/carers contact the Attendance Monitoring Office on (0113 2558277) to advise of your child's absence.
+However, we ask parents/carers, where possible, to try and obtain orthodontist or GP appointments during out of school hours.

+- We ask that parents/carers contact the Attendance Monitoring Office on (0113 2558277) to advise of your child's absence.
 This should be done by 8.20am.
-The reason for absence must be clearly stated e.g. 'Headache and high temperature', not simply 'unwell.'
+The reason for absence must be clearly stated e.g., 'Headache and high temperature', not simply 'unwell.'
 Students should be encouraged to return to school as soon as possible once they are well. - Students can only be sent home through the authorisation of the medical / first aid room staff.
-Students must not make their own arrangements to go home and parents/carers should only come to the school to collect their children once the school has made contact.
+Students must not make their own arrangements to go home, and parents/carers should only come to the school to collect their child/ren once the school has made contact.
 If this process is not followed, the absence may not be authorised. - Where it is possible for a student to continue with their school day, they will be asked to do so and we will review their health as and when required during the day. - Staff will conduct parent/carer meetings where students have long term illness.
 Discussion will take place around attendance, progress and resilience/coping skills. - Staff will conduct parent/carer meetings where students have frequent illness - We stipulate that only two periods of self-certified absence can be accepted as authorised over the school year.
-Any additional absences must be justified with medical evidence.

-• Medical evidence must be produced for long term and frequent illness (eg. medication containers/boxes with the pharmacy name labels containing student's name and date) and for short term absences where the student's attendance is below 97%..On occasion, where this is not provided, the parents will be asked to give us permission to contact their GP.
+Any additional absences must be justified with medical evidence. - Medical evidence must be produced for long term and frequent illness (e.g., medication containers/boxes with the pharmacy name labels containing student's name and date) and for short term absences where the student's attendance is below 97%.
+On occasion, where this is not provided, the parents will be asked to give us permission to contact their GP.

-Lateness At PGS:
+Lateness

+At Pudsey Grammar School:

 - We close our registers at 11.20am.
-We advise all parents/carers to ensure that students in years 10 and 11 are in registration by 8.30am and students in year 7,8 and 9 are in registration by 8.40 am to avoid being recorded as late. - Students who are late to school without a valid reason will be expected to complete a 35 minute after-school detention on the same day for years 9/10/11 and the next day for years 7/8.
+We advise all parents/carers to ensure that students throughout all year groups (7/8/9/10/11) are on the school grounds by 8.30am to avoid being recorded as late. - Students who are late to school without a valid reason will be expected to complete a 35 minute after-school detention on the same day for years 9/10/11 and the next day for years 7/8.
 Parents/carers will be contacted on the day.
-Should this cause any inconvenience, the school will arrange an alternative day for completing this detention. - Students must report to the school office if they arrive after 8.40 for years 7/8/9 and 08:30 for years 10/11 where they will be registered with a late mark.
+Should this cause any inconvenience, the school will arrange an alternative day for completing this detention. - Students must report to the school office if they arrive after 8.40 for years 7/8/9/10/11 where they will be registered with a late mark.